 As the UK starts to resume a new normal and people interact with others more frequently than they have done in lockdown, it is more important now than ever before to wear a face mask in order to ensure that the rate of infection remains low and we do not have a second wave.

-9. Myth: Masks containing metals kill Coronavirus
+9. Myth: All face masks kill Coronavirus

 10. Myth: I only have to wear a facemask over my mouth, not my nose

 Airborne droplets and particles which may carry viruses are inhaled through the mouth and nose.
 It is therefore essential to ensure that your face mask covers both your mouth and nose for your protection.

 11. Myth: Wearing a face mask makes it difficult to breathe

 Studies have shown that wearing a face mask has no impact on the saturation of oxygen in your blood.
 Whilst wearing a face mask will be an adjustment, it is there to protect you.

 12. Myth: Face masks are expensive